-Economic Development Pilot Program - During the 2011-2012 Fiscal Year, Stanislaus County continued a pilot program to provide economic development opportunities for eligible low-income individuals that have participated in the Alliance Worknet program.
+Economic Development Pilot Program - During Fiscal Year 2011-2012, Stanislaus County continued a pilot program to provide economic development opportunities for eligible low-income individuals that have participated in the Alliance Worknet program.
 The program was designed as a second step to the Stanislaus Urban County's Workforce Development Program by seeking to provide job opportunities to qualified individuals, through a partnership with the Stanislaus County Alliance Worknet, the Targeted Technology Training (T3) Program Workforce Development, and a local non-profit or government agency.
 This program provided up to \$20,000 for a local non-profit to place eligible participants in an internship position to assist the participant in developing the necessary knowledge and skills to start a career of their own.
 This internship allows for resume and skillset development, with the focus of obtaining the prerequisite skills to leverage a livable wage job within the related field of training.
 Upon the conclusion of the internship, the goal is to place the participant into permanent employment with the local non-profit.
-Since Fiscal Year 2010-2011 the program has served 4 low-income individuals, of which 1 has been hired for full-time permanent employment.
-Another program participant is scheduled to be hired for full-time permanent employment within the first 2 quarters of Fiscal Year 2012-2013.
+Since Fiscal Year 2010-2011 the program has served four (4) low-income individuals, of which one (1) has been hired for full-time permanent employment.
+Another program participant is scheduled to be hired for full-time permanent employment within the first two (2) guarters of Fiscal Year 2012-2013.

-Agencies providing case management services, funded through CDBG Public Services and ESG grants, were able to connect 66 clients to employment throughout the 2011-2012 Fiscal Year.
+Agencies providing case management services, funded through CDBG Public Services and ESG grants, were able to connect 66 clients to employment throughout Fiscal Year 2011-2012.